acadTags/Awesome-medical-coding-NLP/README.md

  Stop at any time to check this collection of papers!

 # Reviews
--[A systematic literature review of automated clinical coding and classification systems](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3000748/) - one of the earliest reviews in automated clinical coding, in JAMIA, 2010

--[A Systematic Literature Review of Automated ICD Coding and Classification Systems using Discharge Summaries](https://arxiv.org/abs/2107.10652) - review of work between 2010-2020
+-[Automated Clinical Coding: What, Why, and Where We Are?](https://arxiv.org/abs/2203.11092) - a perspective paper about automated clinical coding, its current states and technical challenges, npj Digital Health, 2022

+-[A review on deep neural networks for ICD coding](https://www.computer.org/csdl/journal/tk/5555/01/09705116/1AII1Yh8t44) - technical summary, deep learning,  summary of public datasets, in IEEE TKDE 2022.

 -[A Unified Review of Deep Learning for Automated Medical Coding](https://arxiv.org/abs/2201.02797) - a focus on deep learning, 2022.

--[A review on deep neural networks for ICD coding](https://www.computer.org/csdl/journal/tk/5555/01/09705116/1AII1Yh8t44) - technical summary, deep learning,  summary of public datasets, in IEEE TKDE 2022.

 -[Computer-assisted clinical coding: A narrative review of the literature on its benefits, limitations, implementation and impact on clinical coding professionals](https://journals.sagepub.com/doi/10.1177/1833358319851305) - an application-oriented review of computer-assisted clinical coding, in Health Information Management Journal, 2020.

+-[A Systematic Literature Review of Automated ICD Coding and Classification Systems using Discharge Summaries](https://arxiv.org/abs/2107.10652) - review of work between 2010-2020

+-[A systematic literature review of automated clinical coding and classification systems](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3000748/) - one of the earliest reviews in automated clinical coding, in JAMIA, 2010

 # Paper by years